Here are some of the best festivals in Luxembourg that light up Luxembourg’s cultural and social life.

 Christmas markets, Riesling wine tastings, and a festival about nuts?
 Luxembourg bank holidays and festival seasons have an amusing fusion of party traditions from Germany and France with an added local twist.
 Small, local, and mostly off the books and travel guides, finding festivals in little Luxembourg often means vacation days arriving at the right time.
 Be greeted with a warm welcome with our listings of some of the best festivals and public holidays in Luxembourg that light up a joyful cultural and social life.

-In the spring, most holidays and festivities in Luxembourg revolve around the Easter holiday weekend, from nationwide bonfire burnings to pretzel Sundays.
+In the spring, most holidays and festivities in Luxembourg revolve around the Easter holiday weekend, from nationwide bonfire burning to pretzel Sundays.

 Buergbrennen – Bonfire Day